 Polysubstance abuse is a term that describes the misuse of multiple substances.
 The separate diagnosis of polysubstance dependence was not included in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5); however, previous versions of the DSM defined polysubstance dependence as involving at least three substances.
 Polysubstance abuse can involve any combination of drugs; however, among individuals who engage in polysubstance abuse, alcohol is the most commonly abused drug.
 Other substances that are often included in polysubstance abuse include marijuana, cocaine, heroin, hallucinogens, benzodiazepines, and prescription medications.

 Any time that a person engages in substance abuse, he or she may be at increased risk for myriad negative outcomes.
 When a person abuses multiple substances, that risk is increased exponentially.
 Dependence, overdose, injury, permanent health damage, and death are all possible outcomes when a person engages in polysubstance abuse.
-Becoming dependent upon more than one substance, which now falls under the DSM-5 category of substance use disorders, is a painful experience that can be extremely difficult to overcome without proper professional treatment.
+Becoming dependent upon more than one substance, which now falls under the DSM-5 category of substance use disorders, is a painful experience that can be extremely difficult to overcome without proper professional treatment from a rehab center.

 Substance abuse is an unfortunately prevalent problem, but when you discover that someone you care about has been engaging in polysubstance abuse, you may react with a combination of fear, frustration, and confusion.
 While these are perfectly natural and understandable responses, it is essential that you do not allow these emotions to prevent you from helping your loved one.
 Professional help will likely be necessary, but you have an essential role to play as well.
 Please consider the following: